 ATMs are plentiful around Singapore and accept most types of debit and credit cards, usually charging a fee for each withdrawal.
 Larger retailers and companies accept all major cards, and there are often adverts in the press offering discounts on shopping and meals if you pay with your card.

-This is a free public hotspots across Singapore available at many locations including malls, museums, public libraries, MRT stations, Changi Airport and major tourists attractions.
+This is many free public hotspots across Singapore available at many locations including malls, museums, public libraries, MRT stations, Changi Airport and major tourists attractions.
 To get connected, register for an account with your foreign mobile number at any Wireless@SG hotspot and you will receive your login details via an SMS message.
 Overseas charges may apply.

 Alternatively, you may collect a 4G portable Wi-Fi from Changi Airport.